Alex Murdaugh’s attorneys accuse clerk of court of jury tampering in motion seeking new murder trial – KION546

 The filing comes about six months after Murdaugh was convicted of the June 2021 murders of his wife, Maggie, and son, Paul, at their sprawling property in South Carolina’s Lowcountry.

-The jury deliberated for less than three hours before convicting him of murder and weapons charges.
+The jury deliberated for about three hours before convicting him of murder and weapons charges.
 He is currently serving two life sentences for those crimes.
-Alex Murdaugh’s team filed a notice they planned to appeal the conviction shortly after his sentencing.
+Murdaugh’s team filed a notice they planned to appeal the conviction shortly after his sentencing.

 The case brought national attention to Murdaugh, a former personal injury attorney and member of a dynastic family in the region, where his father, grandfather and great-grandfather served as the local prosecutor consecutively from 1920 to 2006.

-Note: CORRECTION: Holli Miller was incorrectly identified in a previous version of this story.
-She is a paralegal with the law firm representing Alex Murdaugh.